Numerix-DSP/siglib/README.md

 ## License

-SigLib is free for educational and personal use, all other use cases require a developer's license, which is available from: [Alpha Numerix](https://numerix-dsp.com).
+SigLib is free for educational and personal use, all other use cases require a developer's license, which is available from: [Delta Numerix](https://numerix-dsp.com).

 [SigLib Licensing Details](./license.html).

-Alpha Numerix are specialists in writing and supporting Signal Processing and Machine Learning applications.
+Delta Numerix are specialists in writing and supporting Signal Processing and Machine Learning applications.

 To inquire about our services, contact us at numerix@numerix-dsp.com.

-Copyright ©; 2022, Alpha Numerix All rights reserved.
+Copyright ©; 2022, Delta Numerix All rights reserved.
-SigLib and Digital Filter Plus are trademarks of Alpha Numerix All other trademarks acknowledged.
+SigLib and Digital Filter Plus are trademarks of Delta Numerix All other trademarks acknowledged.

-Alpha Numerix are continuously increasing the functionality of SigLib and reserve the right to alter the product at any time.
+Delta Numerix are continuously increasing the functionality of SigLib and reserve the right to alter the product at any time.